 Before starting a nonprofit, it is critical to examine the need for another nonprofit.
 This is particularly true in light of today's economy.
 There are currently over one million charitable nonprofits in the United States, but many constantly struggle to attract increasingly limited funding, and many organizations have overlapping missions.
 Most experienced people teaching others how to create a new nonprofit devote a substantial amount of time trying to persuade people that creating a nonprofit may sound at first blush like a good idea, but deserves deeper exploration.
 There may be better options to accomplish your goals.
-In some states it is possible to form a private business that is commited to contributing a material, positive benefit to society.
-Read about certified B corporations.
+(Also, have you considered an option that has become more recognized recently which is to form a private business that is commited to contributing a material, positive benefit to society?
+Read about certified B corporations.)

 The following questions may help you determine whether creating another nonprofit entity is the correct path for you: